distek/tabgroup-sync/README.md

 ## Terrible things

 -   Resets back to whatever the current file is on any split, closing all other files.
 -   Will sometimes focus whatever file was opened in all editors

 ## Installation

+Find it in the marketplace, or:

 ```
 npm run compile